learn-co-curriculum/phase-4-rails-routing-basics-readme/README.md

 1. The server receives an HTTP request from the client
 2. The application processes the request through the `routes.rb` file
 3. The route file maps the request through whichever controller method is called
-4. The controller then uses the model to access data from the database, and sends that data back in the response
+4. The controller then uses the model to access the requested data from the database, and sends that data back in the response

 ## Resources